 The artist’s critical reception—then and now—is explored in the exhibition and in the accompanying catalogue.
 During his lifetime, Renoir was idolized by artists including Pablo Picasso, Pierre Bonnard, and Henri Matisse, as well as by renowned collectors Gertrude and Leo Stein, Josse and Gaston Bernheim-Jeune, Albert Barnes, and Sterling and Francine Clark.
 But he also experienced brutal criticism.
 In 1876, critic Albert Wolff wrote in Le Figaro, “Would someone kindly explain to M. Renoir that a woman’s torso is not a mass of decomposing flesh with the green and purplish blotches that indicate a state of complete putrefaction in a corpse”—referring to Study: Torso, Effect of Sun, now regarded as one of the high points of Impressionism.
 Today, Renoir remains a polarizing figure worthy of scholarly investigation, unabashed contemplation and reconsideration by contemporary audiences.

 This exhibition is organized by the Kimbell Art Museum and the Clark Art Institute, Williamstown, Massachusetts.
 It is supported by an indemnity from the Federal Council on the Arts and the Humanities.
-Additional support is provided by a major grant from the Texas Commission on the Arts.
+Additional support is provided by grants from the Texas Commission on the Arts and the Fort Worth Tourism Public Improvement District.
 Promotional support is provided by American Airlines, NBC 5, and PaperCity.